If you want a picture of the future, imagine a boot stamping on a human face—for ever.

-People have gotten thrown out of their homes for very minor things.
-For example a Michigan man underpaid his property taxes by $8.41, and the county seized his property, sold it and kept the profits.44This is related to civil asset forfeiture, which we’ll look at in the next chapter.
+People have been thrown out of their homes for very minor things.
+For example a Michigan man underpaid his property taxes by $8.41, and the county seized his property, sold it and kept the profits.

 Here in Sweden I’ve seen public bathrooms you unlock with digital payments:

 Perhaps the most unrealistic part of the story is how the potential employers knew about his status as a leech, and why he got marked in the first place.
-But a key problem with the cashless society, that’s left implicit in the story, is the complete lack of financial privacy as everything you buy and do with your money is tracked.5
+But a key problem with the cashless society, that’s left implicit in the story, is the complete lack of financial privacy; everything you buy and do with your money is tracked.

 There are already companies that collect this kind of information, and sell it for profit.
 It’s not unreasonable to think that employers would want this to help them decide who to hire, and who to fire.

 When you look closer at an utopia, you’ll often find that it’s not such a good place after all.
-You might even argue that an utopia cannot exist, since a society contains people with different desires that cannot be fulfilled simultaneously.
-(Is the Nazi Arian society an utopia?
-Maybe for the Nazis, but certainly not for the Jews.)6
+You might even argue that a utopia cannot exist, since a society contains people with different desires that cannot be fulfilled simultaneously.
+(Is the Nazi Arian society a utopia?
+Maybe for the Nazis, but certainly not for the Jews.)1

 But you wouldn’t be alone.
 25 million Brits would struggle in a cashless society and China has already banned millions from buying travel tickets via their “social credit” system.
 And don’t forget about the 1.7 billion unbanked adults in the world, who don’t fit into a cashless society.